-Column B - Write the Social Security number (SSN) or federal employer identification number (FEIN) of each partner or shareholder.
+Column C - Enter the Social Security number (SSN) or federal employer identification number (FEIN) of each partner or shareholder.

-Note ■ If the partner or shareholder is a foreign entity and does not have a SSN or FEIN, leave this column blank for that partner or shareholder.
+Note If the partner or shareholder is a foreign entity and does not have an SSN or FEIN, leave this column blank for that partner or shareholder.
 If you leave this column blank, you may be contacted for further information.